ahmednafies/tracking_app/README.md

 ## Project overview

 Shipit is a simplified tool for Shipment simple tracking.

-Where Companies can check the status of their shipments This tool is for tracking shipments between companies.
+Where Companies can check the status of their shipments.

+This tool is for tracking shipments between companies.

 ### Setup